HelpMe-Pls/Life-Engineering/Tips & Tools/IELTS.md

 - **For formal style**: use formal words such as "regarding, remains, considerable, commotion, appreciate, restrict,..."
 	- ==**Don't** use contractions== (e.g. don’t, can’t, shouldn't,...)
 	- Use formal phrases:
-		- I am writing regarding...
+		- I am writing concerning...
 		- I am sure you will appreciate that...
 		- May I suggest that...
 		- I therefore request that you...
-		- Thank you for your attention to this important matter.
+		- Thank you for your immediate attention to this matter.
 	- Write in a calm and professional manner, show appreciation (with a positive comment regarding the topic) where appropriate.
 	- ==Keep your emotions to a minimum==.
 	- For apologizing: use phrases like "Please accept my apologies for this...", "On behalf of everyone concerned, I would like to offer apologies for this...". ==For padding, use: "I was very concerned when I realized that our misunderstanding caused you such inconvenience."==